Tuition and fee details

 This fee supports health and dental premiums and plan administration.

 This fee supports health and dental premiums and plan administration.
-More information about the CSI Health Plans are available at CSI Health Care Plans.
+For information about the insurance plan, visit

 All students in co-op programs, including mandatory, optional and alternative, such as guided career management, pay a non-refundable fee to offset costs involved with the wide variety of services and supports that are provided.

 The Program Services Fee is billed in equal payments over the number of academic terms in which a student is registered in the program.